 3. Hypothetical questions

 While behavioral questions refer to the caregiver’s past actions, hypothetical questions look at possible future situations.
 “What would you do if your client didn’t want to take her medication?”
 “How would you react if your client began to shout at you?”
 These questions measure how the caregiver’s past experience could be applied to their future work and determine if they would act appropriately in a difficult situation.

 4. Skills questions

 Skills questions and tests are used to measure very job-specific knowledge and skills.
 While some companies choose to use pre-employment tests to evaluate these areas, targeted interview questions can also help.
 These questions can address what to do in case of a stroke or the basics of medication management to ensure that your caregivers have the knowledge necessary to get started.

-The interview process can be exhausting and at times frustrating, but if you ask the right questions, your interviews can be a time to discover employees who will aid your company for time to come.
+The interview process can be exhausting and at times frustrating, but if you ask the right questions, your caregiver interviews can be a time to discover employees who will aid your company for time to come.